pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 File- and memory-backed cuts
 ----------------------------

-``cut`` generally returns its result in memory, however, if the resulting object is sufficiently large (the threshold for which is determined by the configuration parameters below, see also:
+``cut`` generally returns its result in memory.
+However, if the resulting object is sufficiently large (the threshold for which is determined by the configuration parameters below, see also:
 :ref:`manual/Changing_Horace_settings:HPC Config`).